 With Putting Games, you can improve your skills and have fun while you’re doing it.
 You can compete with yourself, or spend time on the putting green having fun with your friends.
 Either way, you get better, and you win!

 A good drill has the characteristics of a game — there’s a challenge, you keep score, and you can tell when you’re improving.
 And there is a definite stopping point, so it isn’t endless.
 These drills have those characteristics.
 These drills help you score, and they’re fun!

 These are books, videos, and training aids I recommend.

 I wrote this in response to a former instructor, who likes to keep people from over-analyzing their swing, and getting lost in swing thoughts when they should be performing more instinctual actions.
 He’s right, but it is my considered belief that he has skipped a very important step…

 Two great programs.
 Both highly recommended.
 How to choose.

 In a word, Wow.
 Unbelievably impressive.
 Best 180 bucks I ever spent on my golf game.
-(But the price has gone up.)
+(But it now costs $200 a year.)